vito/harry/README.md

 a particular target, just do `harry TARGET`.
 Same goes for forwarding parameters (`harry FOO=1`).

+## Does it work?

+> Do you feel lucky, punk?

+Filesystem-watching interfaces are notoriously inconsistent across platforms.
+Harry should at least compile on your platform, but it may not work very well.
+For example, on Darwin it has to resort to watching a ton of files, and you may hit a resource limit.
+If this happens you can increase the limit with `ulimit -n 65535`.

+Linux should work fine.
+No idea about Windows.

 ## Dependencies

 Just `make`.
 Runs `make -dnr` to figure out your prerequisites, and uses